American Invitational Mathematics Examination: Format and scoring

-A student's score on the AIME is used in combination with their score on the AMC to determine eligibility for the USAMO.
-A student's score on the AMC is added to 10 times their score on the AIME.
-In 2006, the cutoff for eligibility in the USAMO was 217 combined points.
+A student's score on the AIME is used in combination with their score on the AMC to determine eligibility for the USAMO or USAJMO.
+Before the 2025-2026 competition cycle, a student's AMC score would be added to 10 times their AIME score to compute the USAMO or USAJMO index.
+Now, a student's AMC score would be added to 20 times their AIME score to compute the USAMO or USAJMO index.

+Since 2017, the USAMO and USAJMO qualification cutoff has been split between the AMC A and B, as well as the AIME I and II.
+Hence, there will be a total of 8 published USAMO and USAJMO qualification cutoffs per year, and a student can have up to 2 USAMO/USAJMO indices (via participating in both AMC contests).
+The student only needs to reach one qualification cutoff to take the USAMO or USAJMO.

-During the 1990s it was not uncommon for fewer than 2,000 students to qualify for the AIME, although 1994 was a notable exception where 99 students achieved perfect scores on the AHSME and the list of high scorers, which usually was distributed in small pamphlets, had to be distributed several months late in thick newspaper bundles.
+During the 1990s, fewer than 2,000 students typically qualified for the AIME.
+However, in 1994, an unprecedented 99 students achieved perfect scores on the AHSME, causing delays in result distribution.
+The usual pamphlets were replaced by thick newspaper bundles.

 History

 The AIME began in 1983.
 It was given once per year on a Tuesday or Thursday in late March or early April.
-Beginning in 2000, the AIME is given twice per year, the second date being an "alternate" test given to accommodate those students who are unable to sit for the first test because of spring break, illness, or any other reason.
+Beginning in 2000, the AIME is administered twice per year.
+The second date serves as an alternate test for students who miss the first due to conflicts such as spring break or illness.
 However, under no circumstances may a student officially participate both competitions.
-The alternate competition, commonly called the "AIME2" or "AIME-II," is usually given exactly two weeks after the first test, on a Tuesday in early April.
-However, like the AMC, the AIME recently has been given on a Tuesday in early March, and on the Wednesday 15 days later, e.g. March 13 and 20, 2019.
+The alternate competition, commonly called the "AIME 2" or "AIME II," is usually given exactly two weeks after the first test, on a Tuesday in early April.
+However, like the AMC, the AIME recently has been given on a Tuesday in early March, and on the Wednesday 8 days later, e.g. March 13 and 21, 2019.
 In 2020, the rapid spread of the COVID-19 pandemic led to the cancellation of the AIME II for that year.
 Instead, qualifying students were able to take the American Online Invitational Mathematics Examination, which contained the problems that were originally going to be on the AIME II.
-2021's AIME I and II were also moved online.
+2021's AIME I and II were also moved online., 2022's AIME I and II were administered both online and in-person, and starting from 2023, all AIME contests must be administered in-person.